|

 your plans.
 You may also gain prestige by constructing beautiful

 buildings and landscapes, or by buying Prestige Cards.
-Last year's
+Some recent

 based on buildings and bonuses derived from them.
-Was this a
+Will this work

 I will run a demo for new players.
-If you want to learn the
+If you want to learn, or

 Tournament Format

-This year's tournament will have two preliminary heats.
-You
+Heats: This year’s tournament will have two preliminary

-may play in either or both.
-We will play 5-player games where
+heats.
+You may play in either or both.
+We will play 5-player

-possible, though we will probably have to play some 4-player
+games where possible, but we will probably have to play some

-will have five 5-player games.
-If 20-24 players appear, we will
+be five 5-player games.
+If 20-24 players appear, there will be

 games.
-All semifinal winners will advance to the Final (but if
+The semifinal winners will advance to the Final.
+If fewer

-fewer than 16 qualifiers show up for the semifinals, we'll skip
+than 16 qualifiers appear for the semifinals, we’ll skip the

 Tiebreakers for advancement to the semifinals will be: